MicrosoftDocs/winrt-api/windows.devices.pointofservice/linedisplay_physicaldevicedescription.md

 Gets the physical device description.

 ## -property-value
-Read-only string that describes the physical device description as per UnifiedPOS specification.
+The physical device description given by the UnifiedPOS specification.

 ## -remarks